Bodywork, well-being, and high performance are linked and obvious. Why define it? Defend it?

-The notion of massage in our consumer culture doesn’t do it justice either.
+The common notion of massage in our consumer culture doesn’t do it justice either.
 It seems inconsequential, a feel-good frill, a form of personal hygiene or maintenance – like getting a haircut or a manicure.
 It isn’t even regarded as necessary upkeep of our physical vehicle which we drive relentlessly every day.
-I want to defend conscious, intelligent, compassionate touch as crucial and indispensable to the human body & soul as words of wisdom, as clear thinking and communication, as good meetings about problem solving and even as integral to our well-being as the practices of good nutrition, movement and meditation.
+I want to defend conscious, intelligent, compassionate touch as crucial and indispensable to the human body & soul as are words of wisdom, as clear thinking and communication, as good meetings about problem solving and even as integral to our well-being as the practices of good nutrition, movement and meditation.

 Body held tension and pain originates from thought and emotion held tension… with conscious touch you can let go of the held, limiting energy of your discomfort.
 Live more freely, lightly, comfortably in your body, your mind, your heart, your relationships, your job, your life.

 Use your voice!
 It is strong and beautiful and works wonders!!
 Suzan

 Thank you.
 I appreciate and encourage the possibility that this blog will be a chorus of voices – a discussion forum on various healing topics.
 Your thoughts are welcome here.
 May understanding grow…Gabrielle